Spotted ratfish: Reproduction

 Like some sharks, spotted ratfish are oviparous.
 Their spawning season peaks during the spring to autumn.
 During this time, the female releases up to two fertilized eggs into sand or mud areas of the seabed every 10–14 days.
 The extrusion process can last 18–30 hours and the actual laying can last another 4–6 days.
 The egg sack is leather-like, 12.7 cm long, and has a filament connected to it which is used to attach it to the ocean floor when it is let go by the mother.
 A female may be seen swimming around her newly laid eggs, in hopes of preventing predators from finding them.
 Development of the egg can take up to a year, which can be dangerous because the eggs are sometimes mistaken for inanimate objects by divers.
 When the young finally hatch, they are about 14 cm in length and grow, reaching 30 cm in length their first year.
+In captivity, H colliei have been observed laying a pair of eggs every 7–10 days.

 The cephalic clasper, or frontal tentaculum, of the spotted ratfish chimaera is shown in color.

 Male spotted ratfish have multiple secondary sexual characteristics, which include paired pelvic claspers, a single frontal tentaculum, and paired pelvic tentacula.
 The pelvic claspers are located on the ventral side of the fish.
 They protrude out from the pelvic fins and are responsible for the movement of sperm to the oviduct of the female.
 The interior of the pelvic clasper is supported by cartilage and separates into two branches, ultimately ending in a fleshy lobe on the posterior end.

 The cephalic clasper (tentaculum) is a unique, club-like organ not found in any other vertebrate.
 The cephalic clasper is located on the head of the fish, just anterior to the eyes.
 The tip of the retractable organ is fleshy and lined with numerous small, sharp barbs.
 For the male to stay attached during courtship, the clasper has been observed to clamp down on the pectoral fin of the female.
 Additional evidence for this use has been found in the form of scars and scratches on the dorsal sides of females.
 The significantly smaller body size of males, which is a sexually dimorphic characteristic, may be a contributing factor to this mating behavior.

 Behaviour

 The ratfish prefers to maintain a safe distance from divers, and are usually not aggressive.
 However, if they feel their territory has been invaded, they are able to inflict a mildly toxic wound with their dorsal fin spines.
 As they swim, they perform barrel rolls and corkscrew turns, as if they are flying.
 Ratfish swim using large pectoral fins, and this has often been termed aquatic flight given the resemblance to a bird.
+H colliei have been found to segregate by both sex and age, with juveniles found to occur in deeper waters.